setswei/ansible-ufw/README.md

       - { address: "2607:f8b0:4004:802::1001",          port: 53,   protocol: udp }
       - { address: "2a03:2880:2110:df07:face:b00c:0:1", port: 9312, protocol: tcp }

-**ufw_whitelisted_ports**: A list of port and protocol pairs that the firewall should allow access to.
+**ufw_whitelisted_ports**: A list of port, protocol and interface pairs that the firewall should allow access to.
 The default is to open port 22 over TCP.
 This variable applies to incoming connections from both IPv4 and IPv6 clients.
 If you wanted to allow access to SSH, DNS, and Nginx, you might do something like this:

     ufw_whitelisted_ports:
       -  { port: 22,  protocol: tcp }
       -  { port: 53,  protocol: udp }
       -  { port: 80,  protocol: tcp }
       -  { port: 443, protocol: tcp }

+You can optionally include an interface to these rules.
+If it is present on one in the dictionary it must be present on all.

+    ufw_whitelisted_ports:
+      -  { port: 22,  protocol: tcp, interface: any  }
+      -  { port: 53,  protocol: udp, interface: any  }
+      -  { port: 80,  protocol: tcp, interface: eth0 }
+      -  { port: 443, protocol: tcp, interface: eth0 }

 License
 -------